evgeniysafonov/pdsnd_github/README.md

-### Date created
+### 19.12.2019
-Include the date you created this project and README file.

-### Project Title
+### Bikeshare analysis
-Replace the Project Title

 ### Description
-Describe what your project is about and what it does
+The project is about researching of data from bike share service.
+It calculate some statistical metrics and supports users parameters input.

 ### Files used
-Include the files used
+bikeshare.py

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.